About Luxury Sahara Adventure

 WE RECOMMENDED YOU BRING: day pack (for camera, water bottles, hat, etc.); windcheater (seasonal), broad-brimmed hat (or you may purchase a 'Cheche' before you set out from Zagora); personal toiletries and towel; hygienic wipes (or gel); small First Aid kit; torch with batteries (non-essential); filled water bottle(s); sunscreen, sunglasses; nibbles and/or dried fruit.
 Drinking chocolate if preferred.
 Extra toilet rolls could come in handy!
 For those who wear contact lenses, perhaps it would be a good idea to bring along a spare pair of glasses.

 CLOTHING: Comfortable clothes for travelling, loose clothing for the camel ride and warmer layers for the colder desert nights.

-Departing from your hotel or riad in Marrakech by 6:45am at the latest, your driver will set off south in a comfortable, air-conditioned 4WD over the Glaoua Plain to cross the High Atlas Mountains via the fabulous Tizi n’Tichka Pass.
+Departing from your hotel or riad in Marrakech around 7am (7:30am at the latest) you will set off south with your driver in a comfortable, air-conditioned 4WD over the Glaoua Plain to cross the High Atlas Mountains via the fabulous Tizi n’Tichka Pass.
 This road doesn't look too far on the map but with so many twists and turns it is a slow but incredible climb up and over by one of very few routes across the High Atlas.
 There will be opportunities to stop and take pictures at suitably dramatic moments.

-NB. the deluxe camp is completely separate to any other "camps" in the area, sheltered by a few low dunes and right under the "grande dune".
+NB. the deluxe camp is completely separate to any other "camps" in the area, sheltered by a few low dunes.
 The quality of the accommodation tents is very high as is the general feel of the camp itself being large Caidal tents rather than the smaller traditional Bedouin ones.

 Having witnessed an awesome sunset the night before, now is the hour for an even more startling sunrise before your Bedouin breakfast of mint tea, bread, jams and cheeses.